A test of invariance of halo surface density for FIRE-2 simulations with cold dark matter and self-interacting dark matter: Conclusions

-Our conclusions from the aforementioned investigations are as follows: \begin{itemize} \item We find that the dark matter halo surface density as well as column density are nearly constant for all the simulations using all the parametric dark matter density profiles considered. \item The dark matter halo surface density obtained using the Burkert profile agrees with the observational estimate of $\rho_c r_c = (141 \pm 65) M_{\odot} pc^{-2}$~\cite{Salucci19} to within $1\sigma$ for all the three cosmological models. \item The ${\Sigma}(< r_{max})-V_{max}$ relation which we obtained using the dark matter profiles agrees with the data for Milky Way and M31 dwarfs~\cite{Hayashi17} to within $1\sigma$. \item The ${\Sigma}(< r_{max})-V_{max}$ relation agrees more closely with the same obtained using a cored dark matter from a cusp to core transformation model discussed in K24, as compared to a cuspy NFW profile with $c-M$ relations from ~\cite{Moline23}.
+Our conclusions from the aforementioned investigations are as follows: \begin{itemize} \item We find that the dark matter halo surface density as well as column density are nearly constant for all the simulations using all the parametric dark matter density profiles considered. \item The dark matter halo surface density obtained using the Burkert profile agrees with the observational estimate of $\rho_c r_c = (141 \pm 65) M_{\odot} pc^{-2}$~\cite{Salucci19} to within $1\sigma$ for all the three cosmological models. \rthis{However, we note that Burkert profile is not a good fit for most of the CDM haloes.} \item The ${\Sigma}(< r_{max})-V_{max}$ relation which we obtained using the dark matter profiles agrees with the data for Milky Way and M31 dwarfs~\cite{Hayashi17} to within $1\sigma$. \item The ${\Sigma}(< r_{max})-V_{max}$ relation agrees more closely with the same obtained using a cored dark matter from a cusp to core transformation model discussed in K24, as compared to a cuspy NFW profile with $c-M$ relations from ~\cite{Moline23}.
 However, it does not agree with the relation obtained using a cuspy NFW profile from $c-M$ relations in ~\cite{Moline23}. \end{itemize}

+\rthis{We note that our results for surface density have been obtained from a fit to the density profiles, In a future work, we shall also calculate the surface density by considering the 2-D projection of the haloes using the full simulation data.}